Gibbs, Hinton

 Introduction:

-Born to 'alehouse keepers' John and Sarah Gibbs in Bedford in 1783, HINTON GIBBS became a highly skilled exponent of painting profiles on the underside of convex glass - a particularly difficult technique to master.
+Born to 'alehouse keepers' John and Sarah Gibbs in Bedford in 1783, HINTON GIBBS (1783-1839) became a highly skilled exponent of painting profiles on the underside of convex glass - a particularly difficult technique to master.
 Working from the early 1800s into the mid-1820s, his extant profiles are relatively common.
 A very small number of portrait miniatures on ivory are also recorded.

 Ten trade labels are now recorded: all bar one are briefly worded, e.g. "H. Gibbs.
 Profilist".
 However, a recently sourced undated printed label, fortunately lengthy, details working methods and prices.

-Likenesses are offered "...from one shilling to five on Paper and Glass...".
+Likenesses were offered "...from one shilling to five on Paper and Glass...".
 Works could be reduced for rings, brooches and lockets, and Gibbs stated "Many years practice enables him...[to take]...a correct likeness on Glass by the EYE".
 Though advertised, no jewellery-sized or works in paper appear recorded.

-The 'Achilles heel' of Gibbs' output is the pale white wax infill he applied to the back of his works.
+The 'Achilles heel' of Gibbs' output is the pale wax infill he applied to the back of his works.
 Its lack of durability caused many profiles to be rebacked with card, and a substantial number have been compromised or ruined, especially when attempting to remove fractured wax from frames.

 Three studio addresses in Chelsea, handwritten on the rear of works, are known.
 Two signed "No. 4 Bridge Row, Chelsea, 1815" and "Queen St. Ranelagh, Chelsea" are likely the same place.

-Only 3 newspaper advertisements have been discovered.
+Only 4 newspaper advertisements have been discovered.
 THE BURY AND NORWICH EVENING POST of the 1st of November 1815 shows Gibbs located at Sudbury, Suffolk making mention of the "generous...benevolence [shown to]...the welfare of his family" , suggesting perhaps personal financial pressures, as at the time the nation was sliding into a post-war depression.

 Six years later the OXFORD UNIVERSITY AND CITY HERALD of the 27th of October 1821, finds Gibbs more buoyant, boasting he could take profiles from recollection and that "several...respectable Artists...considered his Profile Likenesses the best they had seen".
 Perhaps the favourable observations induced Gibbs to apply a threefold increase for his work to 15 shillings "frame included".